srahul0502/Technical-Blog/cllf3yrf4000709l09sfp9oh9.md

         - containerPort: 80
     ```

-    * You can refer [this](https://kubernetes.io/docs/concepts/workloads/pods/) for the code documentation
+    * You can refer [to this](https://kubernetes.io/docs/concepts/workloads/pods/) for the code documentation

-    * Lets understand and breakdown the above code :
+    * Let's understand and breakdown the above code :

         * `apiVersion: v1`: Specifies the Kubernetes API version being used.
 In this case, it's the core/v1 API version.